maria-antoniak/little-mallet-wrapper/README.md

 ### load_topic_distributions(*topic_distributions_path*)

+Loads the topic distribution for each document after training a topic model.

 | Name               | Type              | Description                      |
 | ------------------ | ----------------- | -------------------------------- |
 | topic_distributions_path | string | Path to where the topic distributions are stored. |